What does a Surgical Medical Assistant do?

 Responsibilities:

-- Assist surgeons and other medical staff during surgical procedures.
+- Assist surgeons and other medical staff during surgical procedures by preparing the operating room, sterilizing instruments, and ensuring all equipment is functioning properly.

-- Prepare patients for surgery by explaining procedures, providing pre-operative instructions, and ensuring patients are comfortable.
+- Prepare patients for surgery by conducting pre-operative assessments, explaining procedures, and addressing patient concerns.

-- Monitor patients' vital signs during surgery and report any changes to the surgical team.
+- Monitor patients' vital signs during surgery and assist with post-operative care.

 Qualifications

-- Completion of an accredited Surgical Medical Assistant program.
+- Completion of an accredited Surgical Medical Assistant program or equivalent experience.

-- Certification as a Surgical Technologist (CST) or Surgical First Assistant (SFA) is preferred.
+- Certification as a Surgical Technologist (CST) or Certified Surgical First Assistant (CSFA) is preferred.

-- Knowledge of surgical procedures, instruments, and sterile techniques.
+- Strong knowledge of surgical procedures, instruments, and sterilization techniques.

 Is becoming a Surgical Medical Assistant a good career path?